-A close up of the centerpiece.
-They turned out so cool and we got lots of compliments!
-Below shows how we did the buffet tables.
-Once everything was in place, (very important) I took a giant Sharpie and labeled what everything was.
-Why did I do that?
-I saw it on Pinterest and thought it was cool!
-Haha!
-Also because I usually print out a menu because it’s typically catered, but this year it was only partially catered (the meat, slaw and cake) and everyone else divided up the sides that are typically catered.
-It made identifying the sides quick and easy since there were 4 or more containers of baked beans, mac and cheese and so forth.
-It eliminated the question, “What is this?” and I didn’t have to make placecards for each dish.
-And then there’s the cake with each team and players names on it!
+I usually print out a menu because it’s typically catered, but this year it was only partially catered (the meat, slaw, and cake) and everyone else divided up the sides that are typically catered.
+It made identifying the sides quick and easy since there were 4 or more containers of baked beans, mac, and cheese, and so forth.
+It eliminated the question, “What is this?” and I didn’t have to make place cards for each dish.
+And then there’s the cake with each team and players’ names on it!
 Yum!

 I love this picture because you can see how many people were there and you can really see how the decorations look in the space.
-This is Emily, her bf Brandon and the Varsity Girls team (isn’t he lucky!) goofing off and chowing down.
+It was a huge space!
+This is Emily, her friend, Brandon, and the Varsity Girls’ team (isn’t he lucky!) goofing off and chowing down.
 Now I know where the missing crockpot of nacho dip went!
 You have been caught!
 Ha!

 Don’t forget about a trophy table!
 Use this to showcase your program’s accomplishments throughout the years.
 Cover with a tablecloth and attach banners.
+Those trophies were great decor on their own.
 We brought just a few trophies this year instead of all of them and we also used the tables to hold the shirts and awards the players would be getting from their coaches.

-My advice is to make your banquets fun, include posters that fans made over the season to hang on the walls or from tables.
-Use balloons because they are always festive.
-And let different people take turns taking pictures of the evening.
+Another tip to make your banquet fun is to include posters that fans made over the season to hang on the walls or from tables.
+Super affordable for your banquet!
+They’re free!
+Also, use balloons because they are always festive.
+Instead of hiring a photographer let different people take turns taking pictures of the evening.
 I didn’t take a single shot all night.
 My camera was passed from my kids to their friends all night.
 Luckily I really trust them, but they took the coolest pics I’ve ever had.
 Wish I had room to show them all to you but you can go to my Facebook page if you want to see more!